Updated November 18, 2025 | 15 min read

 Pylon and Front excel for remote B2B teams due to their collaboration features and integration with business messaging platforms like Slack and Microsoft Teams.
 Cloud-based platforms generally work better for remote teams than on-premise solutions.

-Track response time improvements (typically 15-25% faster), resolution rate increases (20-30% improvement), and customer satisfaction scores (target 90%+ CSAT).
+Track key B2B customer support KPIs, including response time improvements (typically 15-25% faster), resolution rate increases (20-30% improvement), and customer satisfaction scores (target 90%+ CSAT).
 Most businesses see positive ROI within 3-6 months through reduced support costs and improved efficiency.

 Pylon, Zendesk, and Intercom offer comprehensive 14-day free trials, while HubSpot Service Hub provides a permanently free tier.
 Most platforms allow full feature access during trials, making it easy to test with real customer scenarios.